afska/gba-link-connection/docs/wireless_adapter.md

 *   Responds with all the data from all adapters.
 No IDs are included, this is just what was sent concatenated together.
 *   Once data has been pulled out, it clears the data buffer, so calling this again can only get new data.

-⚠️ The data is only concatenated on the host side, and its order is based on the `clientNumber`.
+🧩 The data is only concatenated on the host side, and its order is based on the `clientNumber`.
 It doesn't matter who called `SendData` first.

 ⚠️ When the data is concatenated, the **headers** sent to [SendData](#senddata---0x24) are not included, just the raw data.
 A single header is included as the first value of the response.
-I didn't spend too much time analyzing the form of ReceiveData's header.
-I imagine it's a bitfield indicating the amount of data that was concatenated for each player.
+This header is as follows:

+- Bits `0-6`: Received bytes from host
+- Bits `8-12`: Received bytes from client 0
+- Bits `13-17`: Received bytes from client 1
+- Bits `18-22`: Received bytes from client 2
+- Bits `23-27`: Received bytes from client 3
+- The rest of the bits are `0`

 #### Wait - `0x27`